Installation at Asian Art Museum translates historic Islamic painting into light and sound

 His work was included in the 7th Shenzhen Sculpture Biennale, China (2012) and the 54th Venice Biennale, Italy (2011), where he was awarded the Silver Lion.
 He was awarded the Northern Art Prize in 2011, the DAIWA Foundation Art Prize in 2012, the Zurich Art Prize in 2013, the Nam June Paik Art Center Prize in 2014 and the Calder Art Prize in 2015.

 Haroon Mirza: The Night Journey is organized by the Asian Art Museum.
-Presentation is made possible with the generous support of The Akiko Yamazaki and Jerry Yang Fund for Excellence in Exhibitions and Presentations, Cori and Tony Bates, and an anonymous donor.
+Presentation is made possible with the generous support of The Akiko Yamazaki and Jerry Yang Fund for Excellence in Exhibitions and Presentations, Cori and Tony Bates, Ken and Ruth Wilcox, and an anonymous donor.

 About the Asian Art Museum